Trustees

 Kim Newman

-Senior Program Officer, Health and Conservation
+Senior Program Officer, Health & Environmental Stewardship

-As Senior Program Officer for Health and Conservation, Kim supports grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
+As Senior Program Officer for Health & Environmental Stewardship, Kim supports grantmaking and programming for nonprofits promoting healthy people and lands, including clinics, hospitals, mental health support services, organizations improving quality of life for those with disabilities, and conservation efforts.
 Since joining the Trust in 2018, Kim has led our Partners in Science Program, drawing on several years of prior experience in the program as a participant and coach.
 She brings a unique perspective on STEM education following several years molding young minds at both private and public institutions, most recently at Camas High School where she taught biology and technology.
 She also helped lead the “Camas Girls in STEM Conference.”
 A graduate of Stanford University where she played on the women’s basketball team, Kim went on to earn her Master’s degree from George Fox University.

 Angela Little